 The ancient Greeks were the first to utilize codes, called ciphers, to transpose or replace letters and numbers.
 And for centuries, the science of cryptology was widely used to securely transmit military secrets.
 Today’s digital encryption has its roots in these proven systems, but now, computers do all the heavy lifting.

 Because of the risk of exploitation by hackers and cyber criminals around the globe, it’s clear that professionals who undergo proper cybersecurity training will continue to be valued by any entity that processes sensitive data.
-Financial firms, credit card companies, government and military agencies, and private companies of all sizes need the skills of cybersecurity professionals to keep their networks hacker-proof.
+Financial firms, credit card companies, government and military agencies, and private companies of all sizes need the skills of cybersecurity specialists to keep their networks hacker-proof.